Secoh/SKLib-Legacy/README.md

 # SKLib

 Windows/Linux Utility Libraries (Common API, UI, Math Functinality, Etc)

 All user programs link with lib_<something> libraries, preferrably compiled-in at the same time.

-Compatibility:
+Enforcing compatibility:

-An effort is made to delay any compatibility issues: to lower-level libraries or to C/C++ compatibility.
+Library collection resorts, when possible, to the ANSI C and C++ common standard supported by all platforms.
+"Handy" extensions were deliberately avoided in the code.
+When common standard doesn't exist and the functionality is too valuable to drop, the wrapper layer is created to hide implementation details from the caller.
+In all other cases, the functionality is either written from scratch, or left missing.

-However, the target execution platform is assumed console/command line of Windows XP or higher, C++.
+In very few cases when an utility is needed and establishing compatibility is too expensive, the code is programmed to fail at compilation time.

-Compatibility with Linux any modern version and GCC 4.4.x or later is also implied, if not precluded by nature of the program and is not prohibitively expensive.
+Primary target: Windows XP or higher, 32-bit code, C++.
+Next priority is 32-bit/64-bit comatibility.
+Next is potential for portability to ANSI C.

-Language: C++, being considered extension of ANSI C. Try to keep extending aspects rather limited.
+Modules historically written in C preserve ANSI C compatibility.

-Goal is to keep reasonable backward portability options to plain C.
+When possible, compatibility with Linux any modern version and GCC 4.4.x or higher is maintained, if not precluded by nature of the program.